I love my life in Tokyo but the more days I spend on a train surrounded by concrete high rises, the more I crave nature.

 "Enter Mt Takao"

-What I loved most about this place, is that there is something for everyone - a cable car for those just wanting to take in the sights, beautiful temples and shrines for those wanting a cultural experience, a beautiful looking waterfall and the Inariyama trail - a good ol' hiking path.
+What is instantly striking about this place, is that there is something for everyone: a cable car for those wanting to take in the sights without a steep walk, beautiful temples and shrines for those wanting a cultural experience, a beautiful looking waterfall and the Inariyama trail - a good ol' hiking path.

-We opted for the waterfall trail and then took the Inariyama trail by accident. (note: the signs are in English...don't ask how we got this confused) so it wasn't the relaxing walk we intended to do...
+We opted for the waterfall trail and then took the Inariyama trail by accident. (note: the signs are in English...I don't know how we got this confused) so it wasn't the relaxing walk we intended to do...

 However!
 Here are my personal pro's and con's to this trail: